 Input switches.
 The K5 Pro comes with 3.
 They are labeled 1, 2, and 3, with S, L, and U next to each number respectively.
 1-U is for USB, 2-L is for Line In or Line Out, and 3-S is for S/PDIF I presume (it’s labeled Coax or Optical).

 3 level Gain Stage Switch (0, 6, 12dB).
 This is my second favorite feature on the K5 Pro, and they label it with one circular dot, 2 circular dots, or 3.
 I’d feel comfortable driving most any headphone with this unit.
 On middle gain with the HD600, I’m finding there’s plenty of headroom.
-I’m on about 2-3 o’clock and find it more than enough.
+I’m on about 12-1 o’clock and find it more than enough.
 I still have one more (high gain) to play with if I need it.
-This will mostly be utilized with harder to drive planar magnetic headphones that aren’t efficient at all.
-I’m thinking 91-93dB cans like some HIFIMAN offerings, AKG, etc. The HD600 sits around 97dB and isn’t too hard to drive out of most amps (even the K3 does pretty well with it).
+This will mostly be utilized with harder to drive planar magnetic headphones that aren’t very efficient.
+I’m thinking 91-94dB cans like some HIFIMAN offerings, AKG, etc. The HD600 sits around 97dB and isn’t too hard to drive out of most amps (even the K3 does pretty well with it).

 6.35mm Headphone Input.

 As you can see, the K5 Pro is capable of quite a bit as well.
-Let’s take a look at power output, and find out which one of these gains an edge.
+Let’s take a look at power output, and find out which one of these gains an edge (no pun intended).

 The K5 by contrast supplies 1.5W (1,500mW) at 32 Ohm and is rated for 16-300 Ohm headphones.
 Keep in mind this suggestion is being somewhat conservative.
 As mentioned before, I’d feel just fine driving a less efficient headphone out of the K5 Pro.